alexsparkes/sombrerobrowser/README.md

-# sombrerobrowser
+# Sombrero Browser
-The browser of Sombrero is a browser developed by me and only me.
+The Sombrero Browser is a project.